ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/authstar-models/object-types.md

 next: /openprotocolspec/2025-04-05/base-protcol/authstarmodels/manifest-blob
 ---

-An `auth*` models **MUST** be self-consistent.
+`Auth*` models **MUST** be self-consistent.
 All data within the model **MUST** be stored and maintained in a valid and internally consistent state.
 Data is persisted as immutable objects using a Git-like object model.

 > [!IMPORTANT]
 > Standard Git implementations are **NOT** suitable for production use in this context.
 Git permits arbitrary file types and lacks structural validation.
 Therefore, `ZTAuth*` uses a **custom Git-like object model** that strictly enforces schema correctness and rejects invalid or malformed content.